 Family/Living Room: Tripping hazards can be abundantly prevalent in general living spaces.
 First, remove any throw rugs and ensure carpeting is secure.
 Eliminate all clutter, cords, low furniture, etc. Also ensure there’s sufficient space between furniture to operate a walker or wheelchair safely.

 Kitchen: Evaluate storage areas that are above the senior’s waist, and rearrange so that all heavy and/or highly used items are stored in a more easily accessible spot.
 It’s also crucial to ensure that the kitchen floor remains clean and dry at all times, and again, that all throw rugs and any other tripping hazards are removed.

 Bathroom: Most senior falls happen in the bathroom, so pay extra close attention to any hazards you come across, and take time to make some easy alterations to enhance fall prevention and keep your senior loved one safe.
 Install grab bars beside the toilet and tub/shower, add non-slip strips to the tub/shower, exchange the standard toilet seat for a raised one, and give some thought to a shower seat and handheld shower head for the senior.
 And always be sure the floor remains clean and dry.

-Did you know the in-home care professionals at Enhanced Home Care are available to provide a personalized fall prevention assessment in your senior loved one’s home, in addition to providing the trusted senior care Overland Park families need?
+Did you know the in-home care professionals at Enhanced Home Care are available to provide a personalized fall prevention assessment in your senior loved one’s home, in addition to providing the trusted elder care Kansas City families need?
 Contact us any time at 913-327-0000 to request a free in-home consultation to learn more tips for keeping your senior loved one safe with the assistance of our highly skilled caregiving team.